slok/kahoy/README.md

 - `--kube-exclude-type`: Exclude based on Kubernetes type regex (e.g: `apps/*/Deployment`, `v1/Pod`...).
 - `--kube-include-label`: Kubernetes style selector that will select only the resources that match the label selector (e.g: `app=myapp,component!=database,env`)
-- `--kube-include-annotation`: Kubernetes style selector that will select only the resources that match the annotation selector (e.g: `app=myapp,component!=database`)
+- `--kube-include-annotation`: Kubernetes style selector that will select only the resources that match the annotation selector (e.g: `app=myapp,component!=database,!non-wanted-key`)

 ### Why so many filtering options?